-\17.
-Answer the items below while thinking about how much you learned during GEMS.
-Mark for each item how much you learned in GEMS about each one.(\Required)
+9. How much did you learn during GEMS?
+Mark each item with an answer of how much you learned during GEMS.(Required)

-Select one per row.
-No new learning Learned a little Learned more than a little Learned a lot Sticking with a task until it is finished 0 0 0 0 Making changes when things do not go as planned 0 0 0 0 Working well with students from all backgrounds 0 0 0 0 Including others' perspectives when making decisions 0 0 0 0 Communicating effectively with others 0 0 0 0 Viewing failure as an opportunity to learn 0 0 0 0
+No new learning Learned a little Learned more than a little Learned a lot How to stick with a task until it is finished 0 0 0 0 How to make changes when things do not go as planned 0 0 0 0 How to include others' ideas when making decisions 0 0 0 0 How to communicate well with others 0 0 0 0 How to build relationships with professionals 0 0 0 0 How to connect a topic or idea with my personal values or beliefs 0 0 0 0